Learn how to use custom operations to enhance your AccessAlly course or membership site on WordPress.

 Run ProgressAlly Event

-This custom operation is fairly self-explanatory: it allows you to initiate a ProgressAlly Event by running the custom operation.
-The ProgressAlly Event can initiate either a tag addition to the user, or mark a number of objectives complete.
+This custom operation allows you to initiate a ProgressAlly Event by running the custom operation.
+The ProgressAlly Event can initiate either a tag add to the user or it can mark a number of objectives complete.

 Tutorial: Custom Operation: Run a ProgressAlly Event.